cjnaz/cjnfuncs/core.md

 `clear` (bool, default False)
 - If True, the logging level history stack is cleared.

+`save` (bool, default True)
-- If False, the current logging level is saved on the stack.
+- If True, the current logging level is saved to the stack
+- If clear=True, then the clear is done first.
+If save=True also then the stack will have only the prior logging level

 ### Returns